header

 From Mills to Medals - Lower Lea Valley and 2012 Venues Walk

 The tour starts in the 18th century with Britain’s oldest surviving tidal mill.
-We then move forwards via, the "cathedral of sewage", a working film studio and a waterside towpath alongside the River Lea's tributaries to a viewing point on the edge of the Olympic construction site.
-There we’ll view the latest progress on the Olympic Stadium and Aquatics Centre.
-Hear all theup to date news about these and other sporting venues for 2012 plus plans for future regeneration.
-You'll also learn about the area's past industries and about previous occasions when London hosted this prestigious sporting event.
+We then move forwards via, the "cathedral of sewage", a working film studio and a waterside towpath alongside the River Lea's tributaries to a viewing point on the edge of the Olympic site.
+There we will view the Olympic Park and here about latest developments in this area.
+We’ll head down by the river to Hackney Wick to hear about past industries and the area’s present status as an artistic enclave.
+Perhaps finish with a bite to eat at one of the area’s new trendy cafes to tune in on the artistic vibe.

 Hangings, Horsemen and Hyde Park -Historic Bayswater.